 What if I have my bacon sandwich on wholemeal bread?

-Eating foods high in fibre, especially wholegrains like wholemeal bread or brown rice, and doing lots of physical activity can reduce the risk of bowel cancer – so could this mitigate cell damage from eating processed and red meat?
+Having a diet high in fibre, especially wholegrains, found in foods like wholemeal bread or brown rice, and doing lots of physical activity can is associated with lower risk of bowel cancer – so could this mitigate cell damage from eating processed and red meat?

 Both fibre and lots of physical activity help us to poo more often, reducing the amount of time harmful chemicals, including those in processed and red meat, spend in the gut.
 But so far it’s not clear how much difference this could make to the amount of damage in our cells.

 Unfortunately, it’s not as simple as balancing out something that increases risk with something that reduces it.
-Studies take in to account other things that might impact risk, so good studies that show the link between processed and red meat and bowel cancer will note fibre intake.
+Studies take in to account other things that might impact risk, so good studies that show the link between processed and red meat and bowel cancer will note fibre intake and many other factors which can be associated with both cancer risk and meat intake.

 What does this mean for me?